 He finally got his wish!

-And Bill killed off death herself:
+And Bill killed off Death herself:

 La Muerte

-La Muerte was feeling some pressure,
+La Muerte was feeling some pressure.

-Worry lines crisscrossed her bones,
+Worry lines crisscrossed her bones.

-An e-mail that came down from corporate,
+An email that came down from corporate

 Was laden with menacing tones.

-“You numbers were down in September,
+“Your numbers were down in September.

 October’s not looking much better.